utkarshs3000/SOC-Analyst-Portfolio/2-Detection-Lab/README.md

 * **Temporal Drift**: Identified a 6-hour timezone offset between the server and the browser, resolved by adjusting the Dashboard temporal window to "Last 24 Hours."
 * **Automation**: Implemented a **Cron Job** to run the ingestion script every 60 seconds, ensuring a real-time data feed without relying on the failed Filebeat service.

+  After this, I established a personal relation with ERRORS...

 ---